makrai/notes/butt06-case.md

     constraint on verb agreement, see below
 * inventory in (35) reflects only a subset of the world’s possible cases
   * languages may contain more or less cases than those listed in (35)
-    * Finnish is famous for having 15 cases, for example.
-For another,
+    * Finnish is famous for having 15 cases, for example
-  * a language may specify a given case, eg the genitive or accusative with a different feature bundle.
-In practice, as Kiparsky’s investigations to date
+  * a language may specify a given case, eg the genitive or accusative with a different feature bundle, but this rare
-    * this is rarely the case
-  * languages often do differ on the alignment of cases with thematic roles and with grammatical relations.
-These subtle crosslinguistic differences
+  * languages often differ on the alignment of cases with thematic roles and with grammatical relations
     * can be accounted for by postulating differences in terms of the assignment and interaction of the [±HR,±LR] features
 * Kiparsky further distinguishes between morphosyntactic and morphological case